BruxZir® Scientific Studies

 BruxZir vs. IPS e.max® Enamel Wear Test

 Some dentists are concerned about the wear of enamel when opposing BruxZir full-contour zirconia crowns and bridges.
-In a recent study to measure the volumetric loss of enamel, glazed BruxZir was found to wear compatible with enamel and virtually identical to glazed IPS e.max.
+In a recent study to measure the volumetric loss of enamel, glazed BruxZir was found to cause less enamel wear than glazed IPS e.max®.

 Scanning Electron Microscope Images

-SEM of sintered colloidally processed BruxZir Solid Zirconia vs. sintered isostatically pressed zirconia.
+SEM of sintered colloidally processed BruxZir Full-Strength Solid Zirconia vs. sintered isostatically pressed zirconia.
 The 50 percent smaller average grain size and colloidal processing of BruxZir Full-Strength zirconia improves its physical properties and esthetics.